tteejj/supertui/archive/assessment_25_am.md

 **Observed from code:**

 1. **No confirmation for destructive actions**
-   - Ctrl+C closes focused widget immediately (Line 390-408)
+   - Ctrl+W closes focused widget immediately (Line 390-408)
    - No "Are you sure?" prompt
    - No undo capability despite `StatePersistenceManager` claiming to support it